 What to See

 No longer dominated by Phragmites, the freshwater wetland plant community is dominated by rose mallow and cattails.
-Along the trails and throughout the meadow, visitors can enjoy a variety of grasses, rushes, and sedges along with wildflowers like marsh pink, blue mist flower, and purple boneset.
-The beach front supports a diverse shore plant community including seaside goldenrod, and sea rocket, and several varieties of primrose.
+Along the trails and throughout the meadow, visitors can enjoy a variety of grasses, rushes and sedges along with wildflowers like marsh pink, blue mist flower and purple boneset.
+The beachfront supports a diverse shore plant community including seaside goldenrod, beach heather, sea rocket and several varieties of primrose.

-The preserve’s beachfront is a critical nesting site for federally threatened piping plovers, and state threatened least terns, along with American Oystercatchers, a special species of concern.
-Volunteers are needed to help protect beach nesters.
+The nature preserve’s beachfront is a critical nesting site for federally threatened piping plovers and state threatened least terns, along with American Oystercatchers, a special species of concern.

-In addition to the host of migratory raptors, waterfowl, and shorebirds, and beach nesting birds, the preserve’s diverse habitats support many species of mammals, reptiles, and insects.
-Visitors may catch a glimpse of river otters or muskrats swimming through the wetland, see evidence of deer moving through the dunes, cross paths with an eastern box turtle, or witness the decent of monarchs during their fall migration.
+In addition to the host of migratory raptors, waterfowl, shorebirds and beach nesting birds, the nature preserve’s diverse habitats support many species of mammals, reptiles and insects.
+Visitors may catch a glimpse of river otters or muskrats swimming through the wetland, see evidence of deer moving through the dunes, cross paths with an eastern box turtle or witness the descent of monarchs during their fall migration.

-The 1 mile loop trail leads from the entrance through the wetland to the beachfront, and back.
-Trails sit atop of the wetland’s levees providing a stable surface* and a raised perspective for wildlife viewing.
-Download the trail map.
+The one-mile loop trail leads from the entrance through the wetland to the beachfront, and back.
+Trails sit atop the wetland’s levees providing a stable surface* and a raised perspective for wildlife viewing.

-*Please note: trail sections leading onto the beach and behind the dune are sand and may not be accessible by visitors with strollers or wheelchairs.
+*Please note: trail sections on the beach and those behind the dune are sand and may not be accessible by visitors with strollers or wheelchairs.

 Other Preserve Amenities:

 - Gravel parking area with bike rack

 - Information kiosk at entrance with trail map and other information